bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ---
 ## Thinking Like an Economist
 - Economics is about trade-offs
-- Opportunity Cost
-  - Definition: It is defined as the value of the next best alternative.
+- Opportunity Cost: It is defined as the value of the next best alternative.
 It is the value you forgo when you make a choice.

 ### Production Possibility Forntier (PPF)